Wesley Ira Purkey: Criminal history

 Purkey was convicted of burglary in 1970, for which he received his first parole.
 However, he broke his parole and was sent back to prison.
 He was paroled again in 1980.
 Following his release on parole, Purkey, accompanied by a friend, robbed a man in Wichita at gunpoint.
 Purkey then shot the man twice in the head before fleeing.
 The man survived the shooting, and Purkey was sentenced to fifteen years to life in prison for aggravated battery, aggravated kidnapping, and aggravated robbery.
 While in prison, records show he was violent and uncooperative.
 He was stabbed on two separate occasions by other inmates, one of which was over a drug deal.

 In 1986, Purkey was reported to have changed and was staying out of trouble and working in a prison paint shop.
-He earned an associate's degree in literature from a community college, joined Alcoholics Anonymous, and took drug, alcohol, and mental health counseling.
+He earned an associate degree in literature from a community college, joined Alcoholics Anonymous, and took drug, alcohol, and mental health counseling.
 In 1992, counselors evaluated Purkey and found he was a classic psychopath; however, his education and intelligence seemed to moderate his antisocial tendencies.
 In 1996, a counselor concluded he had used his time in prison productively to help rebuild his life.
 The following year, Purkey's family and friends sent letters to the Kansas Parole Board asking for his release, arguing he had matured and was ready for freedom.
 Police, prosecutors, and Purkey's former victims objected to his release.
 The 1980 shooting victim, who was now partially disabled for life, told the parole board that Purkey should stay in prison for the remainder of his life.
 However, the board disagreed, citing that he had made good progress while incarcerated.
 In March 1997, Purkey was released from prison after serving seventeen years behind bars.